 New-hire measurement period

-This is a 12-month measurement period that begins on the first day of the month after a newly hired, variable-hour employee begins work (unless hired on day one of a given month).
-For example, if your first day of work was June 16, 2016, your measurement period would run from July 1, 2016, to June 30, 2017.
+This is an 11-month measurement period that begins on the first day of the month after a newly hired, variable-hour employee begins work (unless hired on day one of a given month).
+For example, if your first day of work was June 16, 2023, your measurement period would run from July 1, 2023, to May 31, 2024.

-The UM System measures an employee’s work hours after this period to determine if he or she has averaged 30 hours or more per week.
-If yes, the university notifies the employee that he or she has become eligible for university medical insurance via a written statement sent to his or her home address on file.
+The UM System measures an employee’s work hours after this period to determine if they averaged 30 hours or more per week.
+If yes, the university notifies the employee that they have become eligible for university medical insurance via a written statement sent to their home address on file.
 The notification explains that the employee will be offered insurance for 12 months after eligibility.